Loan Against Property Loan to Value Calculator_CollapsibleBanner_WC

-Loan to value ratio is calculated by taking the maximum amount you are eligible to borrow and dividing it by the pledged property’s appraised value.
+The loan-to-value ratio is calculated by taking the maximum amount you are eligible to borrow and dividing it by the pledged property’s appraised value.
 The result can be multiplied by 100 to express this ratio in percentage.

 Take the following table as an example to understand how LTV is calculated.

-The LTV ratio formula uses two variables, namely, the pledged property’s current market value and the loan quantum you are eligible for.
-It can be expressed as –
+The LTV ratio formula uses two variables, namely the pledged property’s current market value and the loan quantum you are eligible for.
+It can be expressed as:

 LTV Ratio Formula = (Loan amount/Property’s market value) * 100

 Usually, the maximum loan amount for which you are eligible can differ for residential and commercial properties.
 In most cases, a residential property fetches a higher LTV ratio than a commercial property.

-Follow the steps below to use a loan to value ratio calculator:
+Follow the steps below to use a loan-to-value ratio calculator:

-Step 1.
 Select whether you are a self-employed or a salaried individual.

-Step 2.
 Choose between a residential or commercial property type.

-Step 3.
 Enter property’s current market value.

 You can view the eligible loan amount instantly after inputting these variables.
-To view the EMI amount, interest payable, and total payable amount, you need to enter a suitable tenure in the mortgage LTV calculator.
+To view the EMI amount, interest payable, and total payable amount, you need to enter a suitable tenor in the mortgage LTV calculator.
 You can also tune the term as per your convenience to determine an EMI you are comfortable bearing every month.

 LTV ratio calculation is subject to various factors concerning the property itself and the applicant.
 These three aspects of the pledged property are vital in this respect:

-To calculate a loan to value ratio, lending institutions also check the following factors:
+To calculate a loan-to-value ratio, lending institutions also check the following factors:

-Your age is also crucial in LTV calculation for home loan and loan against property.
+Your age is also crucial in LTV calculation for Home Loan and Loan Against Property.

 Lenders check several factors to determine the LTV ratio, including property type, age and location, the applicant’s credit score, income profile, debt-to-income ratio, and work experience.
 Loan to value is higher for residential properties in most cases.
 New properties and/or ones located in areas with improved amenities attract more significant loan to value ratios.

 The LTV ratio for a mortgage loan is calculated by dividing the available loan quantum by the pledged property’s current value and then multiplying it by 100.
 It is expressed in percentage mostly.
 If the eligible loan amount is Rs.1 crore and the mortgaged property’s value is Rs.2 crore, the loan to value ratio is 50%.
-One may use a loan to value ratio calculator to compute the same.
+One may use a loan-to-value ratio calculator to compute the same.

 This online calculator requires three inputs primarily to that end, namely, employment type, property type and its current market value.
 Select whether you are salaried or self-employed, if the property is commercial or residential, and then enter its latest value to check the loan amount for which you are eligible.
 Divide that sum by your property’s value and multiply it by 100 to calculate the loan to value ratio for a mortgage loan.